PlanQK/planqk-platform-docs/src/docs/service-platform.md

 In order to test it, you can use any of your applications to subscribe to this service.
 :::

 There are two ways to subscribe to a service.
-One is to subscribe to an internal service, the other is to subscribe to a service that has been published on the marketplace.
+One is to subscribe to an internally published service, the other is to subscribe to a service that has been published on the marketplace.

-### Subscribe to an internal service
+### Subscribe to an internally published service

 1. Navigate to the details page of your service